Celebrities rack up millions of followers and comments on their social platforms every day.

-The "Stranger Things" actress, 15, recently discussed her interest in combating social media hate with Glamour UK.
+The "Stranger Things" actress, 15, discussed her interest in combating social media hate with Glamour UK in May.

 She also shared that she has been a victim of bullying and negativity both in her personal life and on media platforms.
 She even switched schools in England due to harassment from her peers.

 However, like Gomez, she is willing to acknowledge there are some upsides to online platforms.

 "Social media is one of the best places in the world and one of the worst -- it counteracts itself," she told the outlet.
 "It sends such amazing messages; it raises awareness of situations that need to be heard.
 Nobody should say it isn’t a platform for positivity and change.
 But then there are some really heartbreaking things to happen on social media and I have dealt with a lot of bullying online."